 In this paper, we aim to investigate the amplification of an initially weak seed magnetic field as it interacts with spiral density waves and hydrodynamical turbulence arising in the envelope from the time-changing gravitational force of the central binary system.
-We will examine the influence of the resulting Lorentz force feedback on the structure and dynamics of the envelope and study the impact on the orbital evolution of the central binary during the post-dynamical phase of CEE.
-Building upon our previous work in \cite{Gagnier2023}, we conduct 3D magnetohydrodynamical numerical simulations dedicated to the post-dynamical inspiral phase of the CEE.
-To emulate the outcome of the preceding dynamical inspiral phase, we inject angular momentum into the envelope following the methodology described in \cite{Morris2006,Morris2007,Morris2009}, \cite{Hirai2021}, and \cite{Gagnier2023}.
-We excise a central sphere containing the binary and we apply inner boundary conditions controlling the presence or absence of accretion.
-With these simulations, we perform a detailed analysis of the energy transfer both within and between the kinetic and magnetic energy reservoirs.
-Subsequently, we use similar techniques and diagnostics as those used by \cite{Gagnier2023} to assess the impact of magnetic fields on the binary separation evolution timescale, on the short-term variability of mass accretion onto the binary, the formation of overdensities, and on angular momentum transport within the shared envelope.
+We examined the influence of the resulting Lorentz force feedback on the structure and dynamics of the envelope and studied the impact on the orbital evolution of the central binary during the post-dynamical phase of CEE.
+Building upon our previous work in \cite{Gagnier2023}, we conducted 3D magnetohydrodynamical numerical simulations dedicated to the post-dynamical inspiral phase of the CEE.
+To emulate the outcome of the preceding dynamical inspiral phase, we injected angular momentum into the envelope following the methodology described in \cite{Morris2006,Morris2007,Morris2009}, \cite{Hirai2021}, and \cite{Gagnier2023}.
+We excised a central sphere containing the binary and we applied inner boundary conditions controlling the presence or absence of accretion.
+With these simulations, we performed a detailed analysis of the energy transfer both within and between the kinetic and magnetic energy reservoirs.
+Subsequently, we used similar techniques and diagnostics as those used by \cite{Gagnier2023} to assess the impact of magnetic fields on the binary separation evolution timescale, the short-term variability of mass accretion onto the binary, the formation of overdensities, and angular momentum transport within the shared envelope.

 This work is structured as follows: in Sect.~\ref{sec:model}, we introduce our physical model and describe the numerical setup used in our common envelope simulations.
 In Sect.~\ref{sec:results}, we present the results of our simulations.
 In particular, we study how kinetic and magnetic energy reservoirs are interconnected, and what contributes to their evolution.
 We then determine the scales at which the energy reservoirs interact using energy transfer analysis.
 By comparing our results with those of \cite{Gagnier2023}, we assess the impact of magnetic fields on the binary separation evolution timescale, on the short-term variability of mass accretion onto the binary, the formation of overdensities, and on angular momentum transport within the shared envelope.
 In Sect.~\ref{sec:conclusions}, we summarize and discuss our results.